jtc268/Interactive-Lab-Hub/Lab 4/README_for_grading.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***

-Do I really need light on the screen to display if items are there or not?
-What happens if the indicator for "item present" is opposite if I code the system to toggle the state?
-Would I need a button to reset the state?
+- Do I really need light on the screen to display if items are there or not?
+- What happens if the indicator for "item present" is opposite if I code the system to toggle the state?
+- Would I need a button to reset the state?
 What if my items aren't in the baskets before bedtime?
-Should I add a speaker to let the user know to find their items before bed in case they lost something during the course of a day?
+- Should I add a speaker to let the user know to find their items before bed in case they lost something during the course of a day?
 What if the user can't see the items in the baskets?
-Would they need a light indicator then to know for sure?
+- Would they need a light indicator then to know for sure?
 What if light indicators are useless?

 I need to physically prototype the position of the basket inside or outside the box as well as the screen position.
 This way I can interact with the device to see which features may be neccessary.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

-I ultimately chose display design 1 to integrate into my physical prototype.
+I ultimately chose display design number 1 to integrate into my physical prototype.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)